end2endzone/ShellAnything/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Github Releases](https://img.shields.io/github/release/end2endzone/shellanything.svg)](https://github.com/end2endzone/shellanything/releases)

-ShellAnything is a C++ open-source software which allow one to easily customize and add new options to *Windows Explorer* context menu when a user right-clicking on a file or a directory.
+ShellAnything is a C++ open-source software which allow one to easily customize and add new options to *Windows Explorer* context menu.
+Define specific actions when a user right-click on a file or a directory.